Are you thinking of living in Stubbington?

 With a wide variety of choices, prices may vary across different locations.

-As a general summary, these are the prices you can expect to pay for food when living in Hampshire.
+As a general summary, these are the prices you can expect to pay for food when living in the UK.

 Things to Do in Stubbington

-Despite the fact that Stubbington is a small village, it still manages to provide an assortment of local activities for its inhabitants.
+Despite the fact that Stubbington is a small village, it is still able to provide a range of great activities for its locals.

 You don’t have to travel very far either to find a swathe of visitor attractions, that is the bonus of living relatively close to the two great cities of Portsmouth and Southampton.